ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Pro-Shifted_Domain/concatenated_Synthetic_PredictionMatterExpertise_to_Synthetic_Hospitality.md

 Example: "PME: The ultimate skill for the modern professional."
 Example: "PME: The art of making informed predictions."
 Example: "PME: The ultimate tool for navigating uncertainty."

-# Final Call
 Example: "The future belongs to those who can predict it." — Inspired by Peter Drucker

-# Push and Pull: A Priming Sequence
+## Push and Pull: A Priming Sequence

 Definition: The document explores the decoupling of cognitive (covert, attentional) and bodily (overt) behaviors.
 Example: It provides a sequence of hands-on computer exercises to understand how attention interacts with computer use movements.